-Through the Online award of completion in Biblical Studies, students gain a practical working knowledge of God's Word and the ability to express that knowledge.
+Through the Intensive Bible Program, students gain a practical working knowledge of God's Word and the ability to express that knowledge.
 In addition to solid Bible training, upon completion of the award of completion in biblical studies, two additional opportunities are available.
 First, a student may transfer the equivalent of one year of units into the baccalaureate program at The Master's College to complete a bachelor's degree.
 Second, the coursework is transferable to any other Christian college since The Master's College is accredited by the Western Association of Schools and Colleges (WASC).